 Please don't hesitate to contact the Office of Research Ethics to ask your specific questions, whenever unsure.
 Understanding what needs formal REB clearance and what can be considered a courtesy update to the REB as well as understanding that the REB is a contact for the research, just as the investigators are; is a learning process.
 Researchers frequently speak with the Research Ethics Officer or the REB Chair to discuss their plans and receive guidance involving how to move forward given their specific circumstances during the entire lifecycle of the study.
 Please reach out with your questions and/or draft work for help and guidance.
 If you would like to book a time with the Research Ethics Officer at email@example.com, office hours are Tuesday and Thursdays 10 am to 12 pm.

 3. When can I submit a request to the REB?

 The REB accepts requests at any time during regular university business hours.
 If you have any questions, please contact the office for guidance at firstname.lastname@example.org or (902) 420-5728.

-- What happens if a participant of my research study experiences an adverse event?
+- What happens if the research team learns new information relating to the research or a participant of my research study experiences an adverse event?